Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 The scars are part of me, darkness and harmony.”

-Therapy truth: This goes beyond healing, it’s integration and wholeness.
+Therapy truth: This is integration and wholeness.

+It’s what happens after the breakdown, when the pieces don’t go back the same way... and somehow, that’s better, even if you never thought that was possible.
 Art makes space for the parts of us that felt too broken, too loud, or too strange to say out loud.
 And when someone else sings it?
 You don’t feel so alone anymore.

 Final Thought

-K-Pop Demon Hunter therapy?
-Hits different.
+K-Pop Demon Hunter therapy Hits different.

 Got a favorite show or movie with hidden therapeutic gold?